Calibration of the strain amplitude recorded with DAS using a strainmeter array: Conclusions

 The DAS recorded \Tfiberstrain\ at large amplitude hence well represents the waveform and the signal phase of \Trockstrain.
 This is, however, not the case for the signal amplitude.
 The values of \Tstraintransfer\ (amplitude ratio of \Tfiberstrain\ versus \Trockstrain), which we calibrate by linear regression, cover a range from 0.13 to 0.53 (Table~\ref{tab:strain:transfer:rate}).
 None of the installed cables provides a \Tstraintransfer\ equal~1, which would make \Tfiberstrain\ equal \Trockstrain.
 The largest value is obtained for the tight-buffered cable in the \Lanton, where cables are loaded down by loose sand and sand bags.
 While the tight-buffered cable generally provides a larger \Tstraintransfer, the smallest values are obtained for the loose-tube cable in the \Lanton.
 We hence find no consistent effect of the sand bags on coupling the fiber to the rock.

-The scatter of \Tstraintransfer\ values for one cable at one location is smaller than the differences between cables and locations.
+The scatter in \Tstraintransfer{} values for a single cable at one location is smaller than the differences observed between different cables and locations.
+By the high similarity of signals from two fibers in the same cable, we can rule out fiber related causes for the difference, like optical fading.
 We find no systematic dependency of \Tstraintransfer\ on backazimuth of the event, nor do we find any other systematic correlation except with respect to cable type and location.
 The \Tstraintransfer\ of the cables cannot be specified independently of local installation conditions.

 An amplitude correction factor to be applied to DAS recorded strain not only adjusts the signal amplitude, but also amplifies the instrument generated background noise.
 Consequently the peak of the secondary marine microseisms is only detected by the installation with largest \Tstraintransfer\ in Table~\ref{tab:regression:factors}.
 We estimated the detection threshold for the tight-buffered cable in the \Lanton\ at 0.1~\Unstrain{} rms-amplitude in 1/6 decade near 0.1~Hz.